MicrosoftDocs/fabric-docs/docs/cicd/variable-library/get-started-variable-libraries.md

 * A Fabric tenant account with an active subscription.
 [Create an account for free](../../get-started/fabric-trial.md).
 * A [workspace](../../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../../enterprise/licenses.md#capacity)
-* In addition, the following [tenant switches](../../admin/about-tenant-settings.md) must be enabled from the Admin portal:
+* The following [tenant switches](../../admin/about-tenant-settings.md) must be enabled from the Admin portal:
   * [Users can create Fabric items](../../admin/fabric-switch.md)

   These switches can be enabled by the tenant admin, capacity admin, or workspace admin, depending on your [organization's settings](../../admin/delegate-settings.md).